 Can Low Vitamin D Can Cause Fatigue?

 One study in 480 older adults linked vitamin D deficiency with fatigue symptoms.
-Plus, a study in 39 children associated low vitamin D levels with poor sleep quality, shorter sleep duration, and delayed bedtimes.
+Plus, a study of 39 children associated low vitamin D levels with poor sleep quality, shorter sleep duration, and delayed bedtimes.

 One observational study in female nurses also found a strong connection between low vitamin D levels and self-reported fatigue.
 What’s more, 89% of the participants were deficient in this vitamin.